allenrrob/floral-recipe-app-2/README.md

 - [ ] Seed initial database with sample floral data (e.g., Roses, Hydrangeas, Vases, Everyday Arrangement Design Fee).
 - [ ] Add error handling and flash notifications for form submissions.
 - [ ] Optional: Add stem loss / wastage percentage calculation factor to recipes.
+- [ ] Add option in quick calculator to "Add New Item" and default when it opens to one
+- [ ] Add photos for products (Always show) and ingredients (hover).